Classes

 Judo tournaments

 Nearly twenty Judo tournaments are held throughout the year in the Southern California area with additional tournaments at the regional, national and international level.
 By competing in judo tournaments, points are earned toward promotions.
 All students are encouraged to participate in tournaments.
-Here is our Nanka Judo tournament calendar.
+Here is our Nanka Judo tournament calendar and our Dojo Calendar.

 How does one join Sawtelle Judo?